 I have to share some history that you and I have in your child rearing with my children and other children in our neighborhood.

-You were the only male influence in a variety of young men's lives.
+You were the only male influence in a variety of young men's lives of our toddler sons.

-Uh there's a group of wives who used to sit out in our front yards, turn on Rush Limbaugh, and we joke that our husbands were gone, but all we had was rush.
+There's a group of wives who used to sit out in our front yards, turn on Rush Limbaugh, and we joke that our husbands were gone, but all we had was Rush.

-So I just want to let you know uh what a role you played.
+So I just want to let you know what a role you played.

 I'm very hopeful that your kids have a great future.